Snowflake-Labs/terraform-provider-snowflake/pkg/sdk/poc/README.md

 ##### Essentials
 - modify makefile scripts (see TODO in makefile)
-- add arguments to the generator, so we'll be able to specify which files should be generated / re-generated, because after we fill things that need our input we don't want to re-generate those files and override the changes
+- add arguments to the generator, so we'll be able to specify which files should be generated / re-generated, because after we fill things that need our input we don't want to re-generate those files and override the changes, also adding small changes is very challenging, e.g. for new validation rule you have to re-generate unit-tests to get one new function, revert to old tests (the one with filled tests), copy new test case (of course we could add that one by hand but if we add one case, or modify more cases this becomes more challenging)
 - add support for Enums
 - generate `ShowID` function with 3 implementation variations (the last one is the rarest one and can be postponed)
   - use `Show` function with Like